 - Select the Search Tools and click on Indexing Status from the drop-down

 - If you don’t see a message stating “Outlook has finished indexing all of your items.
-0 items remaining to be indexed”, Wait for few more minutes so that all the items are indexed completely.
+0 items remaining to be indexed”, Wait for a few more minutes so that all the items are indexed completely.

-At times the Outlook might have been removed from the list of Indexing items.
+At times Outlook might have been removed from the list of Indexing items.
 In order to check and enable the indexing option here is what you need to do.

-- Click on the Start menu, type Indexing Options in the search box and select the displayed option.
+- Click on the Start menu, type Indexing Options in the search box, and select the displayed option.

-- In the Indexing Options dialog box, check if the Microsoft Outlook is listed under Index these locations column
+- In the Indexing Options dialog box, check if Microsoft Outlook is listed under the Index these locations column

 - If Microsoft Outlook is not listed, select Modify, and then click to enable the checkbox next to Microsoft Outlook